telink-semi/tl_2.4g_sdk/doc/tl_2.4_sdk_Release_Note.md

 ### Note
-   * TL721X and TL321X do not support USB debug logs currently.
+   * TL321X do not support USB debug logs currently.

 ### Bug Fixes
    * N/A